entropycode/w3f-m1-cli/README.md

 There are multiple ways to sign the extrinsic payload, here we use the polkadot.js [Keyring](https://polkadot.js.org/api/start/keyring.html).

 ```
 const keyring = new Keyring({ type: curve })
 const keypair = keyring.addFromUri(secret)
 const signature = keypair.sign(input.toSign);
 ```

 The signature is 64 bytes, and it will need to be prefixed by the type of signature as specified at the command line as multiple types are supported.

 ```
 const curveTypes = { 'ed25519' : '0x00', 'sr25519' : '0x01', '0x02' : 'edcsa'}
 const multiSignature = curveTypes[curve] + Buffer.from(signature).toString('hex')
 ```

 With the signature ready, we can use the method [addSignature](https://polkadot.js.org/api/types/classes/_primitive_extrinsic_extrinsic_.extrinsic.html#addsignature) to add it into the unsigned extrinsic to created a signed transaction.
-To create an extrinsic javascript object from the hex output from the previous step, we need to attach the metadata information to the type registry so that the hex can be decoded / encoded correctly.
+To create an extrinsic javascript object from the unsigned extrinsic hex input, we need to attach the metadata information to the type registry so that the hex can be decoded / encoded correctly.
 ```
 const registry = new TypeRegistry()
 new Metadata(registry, input.metadata)

 const unsignedExtrinsic = createType(registry, 'Extrinsic', input.unsignedExtrinsic)
 const signedExtrinsic = unsignedExtrinsic.addSignature(keypair.publicKey, multiSignature, input.signaturePayload)
 ```

 The `signedExtrinsic` hex encodes the following information: